jonathancraddock/mootparadox_grav/pages/02.blog/05.simple-self-hosted-gpx-map/item.md

 option to go full screen, and by "full screen" I meant actual full screen in a literal sense, not a postage stamp sized map in an ugly looking box, surrounded by useless clutter.

-I'm talking about a coloured line displayed on top of a map.
-There is no requirement for cookies, advertising, intrusive tracking, social media logins, licensing fees, pop-up messages, in-your-face invitations to sign up for stuff you don't need, or any other annoyances.
+I'm talking about a coloured line displayed on top of a map, so there is no conceivable requirement for cookies, advertising, intrusive tracking, social media logins, licensing fees, pop-up messages, in-your-face invitations to sign up for stuff nobody needs, or any other annoyances.

 ===